 The UK has been a party to the Convention since 2009.
 This means the Scottish Government has explicit duties to promote, protect and ensure the human rights of disabled people.
 Although the Convention does not form part of Scotland's domestic law directly, it can be used to help interpret the rights that are contained in the Human Rights Act 1998.

-The first review of the UK’s implementation of the CRPD will take place during 2017.
-In February 2017, the Commission submitted two reports to the Committee which is carrying out this review.
+In February 2017, the Commission submitted two reports to the Committee to inform the List of Issues.
 The reports were prepared jointly with other members of the UK Independent Monitoring Mechanism for the CRPD.

 UK Submission (Word)

 Scotland Supplementary Report (BSL video)

 An updated report for the review was also submitted to the UN CRPD Committee in July 2017.

 Together with the Equality and Human Rights Commission, the Scottish Human Rights Commission promotes, protects and monitors the implementation of the Convention in Scotland (we have been designated as the Independent Monitoring Mechanism for the Convention in Scotland).
 The Commission is also a member of the UK Independent Monitoring Mechanism (UKIM).

 In January 2016, the Commission and the Equality and Human Rights Commission (EHRC) submitted a response to the Scottish Government’s Draft Delivery Plan for the Convention.
 In this response we welcomed the approach taken to coordinate the implementation of the Convention by the Scottish Government Equality Unit.
 We also particularly welcomed the decision to use the UNCRPD as the framework to deliver change and positive outcomes for disabled people in Scotland.
 We think that this positive, collaborative approach provides a strong model for achieving change in areas across the social justice agenda.